PlexSheep/sennen/README.md

 ## ✨ Features

 - 📆 Daily kanji and words
-- 🎯 Intelligent selection based on JLPT level and frequency
 - 💫 Furigana rendering for kanji compounds
-- 🌓 Dark mode support
+- 🌓 Dark and Light mode support
 - 📱 Responsive design for all devices
-- 🚀 Fast and lightweight static site generation
+- 🚀 Fast and simple static site generation
-- 🔄 10-year calendar with consistent daily content in both directions in time
+- 🔄 10-year calendar with consistent daily content into past and future
+- 📠 JSON API for the daily content

 ## 🚀 Quick Start